skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 - There's one `.tsv` file per Java package
 - Re-running the `mvn verify` without `mvn clean` will append to the existing files.
-- The numbers are milliseconds
+- The numbers are in milliseconds

 ---